alexandr-g/alex-blog/content/posts/2020-01-16/index.md

 }
 ```

-### I'd suggest to use pre-publish script to make it easier for incremental template updates
+### I'd suggest using pre-publish script to make it easier for incremental template updates

-For your convenience you can add pre-publish scripts
+For your convenience, you can add pre-publish scripts

 ```json
 {